|The Monkees First Season - Episode No. 14:

 Oh, and by the by, the 8th President of The United States of America was Martin Van Buren!
 (How could I have left that out?!)

-Michael's own mother, (and inventor of Liquid Paper) Bette Nesmith Graham can be seen in the group of ladies taking the dance lessons.
+Michael Nesmith's own mother (and inventor of Liquid Paper) Bette Nesmith Graham can be seen in the group of ladies taking the dance lessons.
 (She is wearing a dark blue dress with her hair up.)
 And in the romp, she is seen dancing with her son, Michael!

 The late Hal March was host of the scandalous quiz show The $64,000 Question and appeared in other projects, including the classic Burns & Allen Show (CBS, 1950-58, as Harry Morton and his partner, Casey) and a brief stint hosting the pre-Johnny Carson, post-Jack Paar, Tonight Show.

-Elisabeth Camp (seen here as Woman) reappears on this series in Episode No. 16, "The Son Of A Gypsy," as Madame Rantha.
+Elisabeth Camp (seen here as Woman) reappears on this series just 2 episodes later, in No. 16, "The Son Of A Gypsy," as Madame Rantha.

 Derrick Lewis (Smoothie) had an uncredited role in the TV series Voyage To The Bottom Of The Sea (ABC, 1964-68) as Lieutenant O'Brien.